how to love your personas

 — Dr. Karyn Purvis

-Physiologically when we get triggered the issue is that the prefrontal cortex has gone offline, the right brain is acquiescing to the left and adrenaline has flooded our systems.
+Physiologically when we get triggered the prefrontal cortex has gone offline, the right brain is acquiescing to the left and adrenaline has flooded our systems.
 All of that has completely jacked up the ability to check yourself before you wreck yourself.
 You’ve shifted into a subcortical, primal, survival state, initiating knee-jerk reactions from fight, flight, freeze.
 The big picture gets lost.
 Wise adults have ridden a wave of adrenaline into a sea of victimhood and blame.
-Or at the very least made it challenging to find a way out of whatever story of otherness now certainly occurring..
+Or at the very least made it challenging to find a way out of whatever story of otherness that is now certainly occurring.
 You become an island - fiercely independent and battling to prove you’re right.
 And likely criticizing someone else's island too.
 Rude. ;)

 “People thrive in a climate of 100% accountability, where nobody blames or claims victim status.
 100% responsibility is the shift from ‘I was wronged’ to ‘I take full responsibility for events occurring the way they did’.
 From this empowered position, problems can be solved quickly, because time and energy are not squandered in a fruitless attempt to find fault.”